onesy-me/onesy/docs/public/assets/md/library/test/use/cli.md

     }
   },
   // Where are the test files located, required in nodejs
-  // in browser this is not required since after the AmauiTest is instantiated
+  // in browser this is not required since after the OnesyTest is instantiated
   // all group, to methods that follow will setup the tests
-  // and then manually run amauiTest.run to run the tests
+  // and then manually run onesyTest.run to run the tests
   files: [
     'test/example/test/**/a.test.ts'
   ],

   // Default package.json file is looked for in the same path
-  // in which amaui-test command was ran
+  // in which onesy-test command was ran
   // optionally provide a custom path to the package.json file
   // package: '/folder/package.json'
 }